Getting to Know Your Neighborhood: The North End

 323 Hanover St.

-For the freshest fish in town, visit the Daily Catch.
-With seating for just 20 and a kitchen in the dining area, the restaurant guarantees patrons an intimate culinary experience (and, quite possibly, a wait at the door).
-The Daily Catch has two other Boston locations, but Hanover Street is where it all began back in 1973.
-Try the Sicilian-style seafood and pasta, calamari salad, or shrimp and scallops off the quaint chalkboard menu.
-Be sure to bring cash because credit and debit cards are not accepted.
-If you are driving and park at the Parcel 7 lot, the restaurant will validate your ticket.
+With seating for just 20 and a kitchen in the dining area, the Daily Catch is a cozy place.
+It also has a location in Brookline, but Hanover Street is the site of the original restaurant, a North End mainstay since 1973.
+Try the Sicilian-style seafood and pasta, calamari salad, or shrimp and scallops off the chalkboard menu.
+Bring cash, because credit and debit cards are not accepted.
+If you are driving and park at the Parcel 7 lot, your ticket will be validated by restaurant staff.
+Be prepared to wait at the door; the place doesn’t take reservations.

 North Bennet Street School